AnaidaLewis/AnaidaLewis/README.md

 - 🌱 I’m currently learning **Machine Learning and IOT**

-- 🎓 Second Year Computer Engineering student at D. J. Sanghvi College of Engineering.
+- 🎓 Third Year Computer Engineering student at D. J. Sanghvi College of Engineering.

 - 👯 I’m looking to collaborate on **Open Source and Web dev**